pymc-devs/pytensor/doc/introduction.rst

 pytensor-dev_

 We welcome all kinds of contributions.
-If you have any questions regarding how to extend Pytensor, please feel free to ask.
+If you have any questions regarding how to extend PyTensor, please feel free to ask.

 .. _LISA:  https://mila.umontreal.ca/